In 2014, a guy named Daniel invented the “Universal Hot Crazy Matrix” and presented his findings on YouTube.

 While I know this matrix was created by a 46-year-old white guy with a cell phone clip on his belt, it gets on my nerves.

-I don’t know where I rank on the hot scale, so perhaps I’m a three and this is a pointless argument.
-I do know that I’ve been called crazy many times, for doing things that I wouldn’t consider to be actually insane.
+I don’t know where I rank on the hot scale, so perhaps I’m a three, and this is a pointless argument.
+I know that I’ve been called crazy many times for doing things that I wouldn’t consider insane.